 The Cove.
 A lively destination with dockside dining and tiki bar on the Intracoastal Waterway.
 Seafood focus.
 Friday Happy Hour is a big draw.
 Phone: 954-421-9272.

 Patrizia’s of New York.
 A new addition and our new favorite.
 Moderately priced, industrial decor.
 Italian cuisine with a twist.
 Phone: 954-751-9797

 Le Val de Loire.
 Moderately priced French restaurant and bakery for breakfast, lunch or dinner.
 Cozy dining room with sidewalk seating.
 Cafe menu features coffees, teas and, of course, yummy pastries.
 Affordable wine selection.
 Phone: 954-427-5354.

 Olympia Flame Diner.
 Traditional diner once featured on the Oprah Winfrey Show when local celebrity Suze Orman worked the counter.
-Typical Greek diner fare, moderately priced and tasty.
+Typical Greek diner fare, moderately priced.
 80 South Federal Highway (U.S. 1).
 Phone: 954-480-8402

 Little Havana.
 Above average Cuban restaurant with a deep Latin menu.
 Really good food at budget prices and the servings are ample.
 721 South Federal Highway (U.S. 1).
 Phone: 954-427-6000

 Note that there are numerous Latin American restaurants throughout the city, particularly Brazilian, Peruvian and Colombian cuisine.

 The most popular hotels are on the beach, of course.
 There are a dozen classic mom-and-pop motels a block off the beach and several brand-name inland hotels within easy driving distance.
 Here are our top oceanfront picks: